cloudflare/cloudflare-docs/content/workers/wrangler/commands.md

 ### `backup download`

 {{<Aside type="warning">}}
 This command only works on databases created during D1's alpha period.
-You can see which version your database uses with `wrangler d1 info <DATABASE_NAME>`.
+You can check which version your database uses with `wrangler d1 info <DATABASE_NAME>`.

 This command will not work on databases that are created during the current beta period.
 As of now, there is no solution to download existing data of a beta database to your local machine.
 Refer to [Time Travel](/d1/learning/time-travel/) in the D1 documentation for more information on D1's approach to backups in its beta period.
 {{</Aside>}}